eesyuen09/tp/docs/DeveloperGuide.md

 | `* * `  | tutor who teaches multiple classes                  | delete a class tag                                | keep only the classes I am still teaching        |

-*{More to be added}*

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Tag a student**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. Tutor requests to assign a class tag to a specific student, providing the student's ID and the tag name.
-4. AddressBook deletes the person
+2. Tuto assigns the tag to the student and shows a success message confirming the assignment.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given student ID is invalid or does not exist.

+    * 1a1.
+Tuto shows an error message.

       Use case ends.

+* 1b.
+The given tag name does not exist.

+    * 1b1.
+Tuto shows an error message (e.g., "Tag 'Sec4_Physics' does not exist.
+Please add it first.").

+      Use case ends.

-* 3a.
-The given index is invalid.
+* 1c.
+The command format is invalid (e.g., missing parameters).

-    * 3a1.
-AddressBook shows an error message.
+    * 1c1.
+AddressBook shows an error message with the correct usage format.

-      Use case resumes at step 2.
+      Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements